Final Salary Pension Advice

 Anyone who has DB benefits with a transfer value over £30,000 is required by law to take financial advice before they can transfer to a DC arrangement.

-Our regulators guidance with Defined Benefit pensions starts with the assumption that a transfer will be unsuitable for a client.
+Our guidance to you regarding Defined Benefit pensions starts with the assumption that a transfer will be unsuitable for a client.
 This starting point does not mean a transfer will not be suitable, but the process, rationale and advice for any positive recommendation should be clear, detailed and comprehensive.

 Any recommendation will be personal and provide by one of our Pension Transfer Specialists (PTS) and will be supported by an appropriate transfer value analysis (APTA).
 This will clearly show the benefits being given up and the cost of purchasing these benefits if the funds are transferred into a Defined Contribution (DC) environment.